-We have audited the accompanying financial statements of Drivesys Systems Private Limited, (herein after referred to "the Company") which comprises the Balance Sheet as at 31st March 2023, the Statement of Profit and Loss and Statement of Cash Flows for the year ended 31st March 2023, and notes to the financial statements including summary of significant accounting policies and other explanatory information (herein after referred to as "Financial Statements").
+We have audited the accompanying financial statements of Metacast Auto Private Limited, (herein after referred to "the Company") which comprises the Balance sheet as at 31st March, 2025, the Statement of Profit and Loss, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the financial statements, including summary of significant accounting policies and other explanatory information (herein after referred to as "Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2023 and its statement of Profit and Loss and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the Act in the manner so required by the Companies Act, 2013 ('the Act') in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards ('ind AS') specified under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 and other accounting principles generally accepted in india, of the state of affairs of the Company as at 31st March, 2025 and its profit (Including Comprehensive Income), the changes in equity and its cash flows for the year ended on that date.